marvinjason/dotfiles/README.md

 ./uninstall
 ```

-Note: This will remove configurations set up by dotfiles including installed binaries.
+**Note**: This will remove configurations set up by dotfiles including installed binaries.